Workspace

 }

 The exact saved shortcut ID is what Rover resolves at runtime.
-Once a site exists, Workspace can copy both a deep link and a public task payload for any saved shortcut.
+Once a site exists, Workspace can copy a browser deep link, a `rover_exec` cloud executor URL for chatbots, and an A2W run payload for any saved shortcut.

 Workspace is the source of truth for the open-source Rover clients.
 For the cleanest path: